Easy Guide to Opening a Swimming Pool for the Season

 The week before you open the pool

 If the water is green due to algae, or you can at least see some algae growth on the sides, then give the pool water a dose of liquid shock (a double shock if the water is very green).
-This will hopefully mean that the algae will be dead in a week’s time when you go through the process of opening your pool.
+This will hopefully mean that the algae will die in a week when you go through the process of opening your pool.

 Also read: Easy guide to pool startup chemicals